Academic Remediation & Training Center

 You will be sent a checklist of things your child needs to bring, including: clothing, toiletries, extra shoes, bug spray, their medication, and sunscreen.
 We request that you do NOT send any additional things with your child, as we do not want to risk losing or breaking personal items.
 We supply all the necessary equipment for all the activities in which your child will participate.
 Your child will not need any money while at camp.
 We supply all the food and snacks necessary and there is not a "camp store".

 4. Can I call my child at camp?
 Will my child be able to call me?

 Our days at Englishton Park are so busy that children do not have time to talk on the phone.
-Your child will communicate with you through letters during his or her stay.
+Your child can communicate with you through letters during his or her stay.
 You will, of course, be notified, should an emergency occur.
 We will also contact you in to discuss any concerns or questions we might have.
 You are always welcome to call us and ask how your child is doing.
-We have found over our years of experience that a child who is dealing well with homesick feelings suddenly becomes very sad when talking to "mom" or someone he cares about.
+We have found over our 47 summers of experience that a child who is dealing well with homesick feelings suddenly becomes very sad when talking to "mom" or someone he cares about.

 5. My child is on a vacation from his or her medicine.
 Is this okay?